collectionspace/cspace_django_project/README.md

 # now you can start the development, in pycharm, or restarting Apache, or here on the command line
 python manage.py runserver
 ```
-to enable a disabled webapp:
+to enable a disabled webapp do the following and restart the webserver you are using:

 ```bash
 ./setup.sh enable uploadmedia